Memory-efficient structured convex optimization via extreme point sampling: Introduction

 In this paper, we develop methods to `solve' SDPs in low memory without prior knowledge of the rank of an optimal solution.
 We do not explicitly aim to represent the matrix decision variable $X$, but rather to sample a zero-mean random vector with covariance $X$.
 This sampled representation of the solution only requires $\mathcal{O}(n)$ memory and is sufficient to implement rounding schemes for a number of SDP relaxations of binary optimization problems.
 Moreover, other succinct representations of the solution, such as low-rank approximations, can be computed in low memory by repeatedly generating sampled solutions (see Section~\ref{sec:PostProc}).
 Our aim, then, is to develop an algorithm that generates random variables with covariance that is a (near-)optimal point to a SDP.
 Initially, we focus on trace constrained SDPs

 where the objective function $g$ is concave and smooth and $\mathcal{B}(\cdot): \mathbb{S}^{n} \rightarrow \mathbb{R}^d$ is a linear mapping.
-This problem class was studied by \citet{sketchy} and our approach is very much inspired by their work.
+This problem class was studied by Yurtsever et al.\ \cite{yurtsever2017sketchy} and our approach is very much inspired by their work.
 The map $\mathcal{B}$ projects the $\binom{n+1}{2}$-dimensional variable to a much smaller $d$-dimensional space.
 One way to incorporate any additional constraints to this problem is to add a corresponding penalty term in the objective, at the expense of maintaining exactly feasible iterates (see Section~\ref{sec:LintoBounded}).
 In Section~\ref{Sec:Applications}, we discuss how to extend further our main idea to certain other constraint sets without compromising on feasibility.